 Enrollment in the Apple Developer program is required in order to host your Branded app in the iOS App Store.
 This document walks through enrolling in the Apple Developer program.

 After setting up an Apple Developer Account (or if you already have one), please invite Guidebook to collaborate on your account.
 Guidebook will then continue managing your app for you, keeping it updated and functioning properly.
+Your account manager will connect you with a member of our support team, who will then be able to provide the information you need to invite us.

 Apple will reject your app submission unless it is “submitted directly by the provider of the app’s content”.
 There must be a direct business relationship between the app you are submitting, and the developer account you are submitting with.
 Refer to Apple’s App Review Guidelines for more information.

-|Set up with Guidebook|
+|Set up with Guidebook

-|Enroll in the program|
+|Enroll in the program

-|Create an Apple ID|
+|Create an Apple ID

 Please note that this process can take approximately two to four weeks to complete once your Apple Developer Program Enrollment application has been submitted.